Import and sync users

 |---|---|---|

-Users removed from file compares the current file against the most recent successful run of this sync configuration, not against all users in the system.
+If a user is removed from the source compares the current source against the most recent successful run of this sync configuration, not against all users in the system.
 On the first run, this rule has no effect because no prior baseline exists.

-Conflict rules determine the system response when an imported value differs from the existing value for a user already in the system.
+Field-level sync rules control what happens when a source value differs from an existing value for a user who is already in the system:

 |---|---|